Premier Div Volleyball results - Sports - observerbd.com

 |

-Two more matches of the Bangabandhu Popular Life Insurance Premier Division Volleyball League were decided on the fifth day (Sunday) at Shaheed Noor Hossain Volleyball Stadium in the city.
+Two more matches of the Bangabandhu Popular Life Insurance Premier Division Volleyball League were decided on the eighth day (Wednesday) at Shaheed Noor Hossain Volleyball Stadium in the city.

-On the day, Border Guard Bangladesh beat Azad Sporting Club by 3-0 set while Bangladesh Water Development defeated Bangladesh Jail by 3-1 set points.
+On the day, Bangladesh Police beat Bangladesh Jail by 3-1 set points while Waari Club defeated Azad Sporting Club by 3-0 set points.

-A total of ten teams, split into two groups, were taking part in the league, organised by Bangladesh Volleyball Federation (BVF).
+A total of ten teams, split into two groups, are taking part in the league, organized by Bangladesh Volleyball Federation (BVF).

 Grouping: